utsav0/daily-dev-tips/src/pages/posts/git-basics-branches-and-strategies.md

 ![GitHub multiple branches](https://cdn.hashnode.com/res/hashnode/image/upload/v1635314408871/gxYjCSid8.png)

 Just be aware of which branch you are working on.
-You can always switch to another branch by using the `checkout` command.
+You can always switch to another branch using the checkout command.

 ```bash
 git checkout master